gobo-eiffel/gobo/tool/gecop/validation/validity/vape/Readme.md

 # Validity VAPE

 These [tests](.) are exercising the validity rule below.</br>
-Click on the condition numbers to below to see tests specific to these conditions.
+Click on the `[tests]` label following the condition numbers to below to see tests specific to these conditions.

 ### VAPE: Precondition Export rule